mercadopago/devsite-docs/guides/instore-payments/qr-payments/qr-gas-station.en.md

 **Definitions**

 - `name`: A string of up to 45 characters.
 - `external_id`: It is the unique identifier of the Point of Sale.
 It is an alphanumeric code defined by you, it cannot contain spaces or special characters and uppercase letters are not case sensitive.
+A string of up to 40 characters.
 - `category` : MCC code of the POS.
 The possible values are
   - Gastronomy: 621102
   - Gas Station: 473000